 Program delivery formats

 Often students assume that if a program’s advertised as “online,” it means all classes and requirements can be completed remotely.
 In many cases, that’s true, but there are exceptions.
-For some programs, the online component applies only to classes, with requirements like clinical rotations or internships that students must attend in-person at a specific location.
-Other programs are delivered in hybrid, blended, or low-residency formats, which combine online and in-person learning.
-Before starting your search, consider which type of delivery format best suits your needs and lifestyle, so you can focus on finding the right program.
+For some online graduate programs, the online component applies only to classes, with requirements like clinical rotations or internships that students must attend in-person at a specific location.
+Other online graduate programs are delivered in hybrid, blended, or low-residency formats, which combine online and in-person learning.
+Before starting your search, consider which type of delivery format best suits your lifestyle, so you can focus on finding the right online master’s program for your particular needs.

 Class schedules

-There are two types of class schedules for online programs.
+There are two types of class schedules for online learning.
 Synchronous classes meet virtually at designated days and times.
-These classes tend to feature more interaction between faculty and students and hands-on learning.
+These online education classes tend to feature more interaction between faculty and students and hands-on learning.
 However, students must be available at specific, predetermined times in order to participate.

 Asynchronous classes have no set meeting times.
 Students can access lessons and assignments 24/7, and complete them according to their own availability.
 Lessons are provided in the form of pre-recorded lectures, videos, reading assignments, and discussion forums.
 This is the most flexible type of online program, but the lack of consistent meetings means students need to be comfortable learning autonomously.